|

 B-244 Beryl

 with Albite & Muscovite Baha, Braldu Valley, Skardu District, Gilgit-Baltistan, Pakistan 7.5 x 6.5 x 5 cm Here we have a combo specimen of bi-colored Beryl, bronze\brass-colored Muscovite and massive, white Albite.
-The Beryl crystal is double-terminated and has a glass-like lustre.
+The Beryl crystal is complete with no damage, is double-terminated and has a bright, glassy lustre.
 An interesting specimen from one of Pakistan's lesser know pegmatite localities.
 A-125 Fluorapatite

 with Muscovite Golconda Pegmatite Field, Governador Valadares, Minas Gerais, Brazil 4.9 x 4.5 x 3.3 cm A double-terminated crystal of Fluorapatite with several plate-like, well-formed crystals of Muscovite.
 This crystal has a satin-like lustre and features a secondary growth of smaller and clearer Fluorapatite crystals.
 Areas of this specimen exhibit a moderate SW & LW fluorescence. |